the-teachingRSE-project/competencies/competencies.md

 While everybody contributed to the discussion formulating and refining the ideas, and to collaboratively writing and/or reviewing and editing the entirety the script, some parts merit special mention.
 Renato Alves quickly jumped in to host the first deRSE23 workshop to take over from a sick organiser.
 Matthias Braun contributed early versions of the specialisations and also contributed to the survey.
-Leyla Jael Castro contributed to the initial draft of the example career path, and helped us in discussions on metadata.
+Leyla Jael Castro contributed to the initial draft of the example career path, and provided helpful insights in discussions on metadata.
-Gerasimos Chourdakis' contributions to the paper are numerous but he especially helped us in writing first drafts for clarifying the relationship of the RSE competencies to the SE competencies.
+Gerasimos Chourdakis' contributions to the paper are numerous (extensively editing large parts of the initial draft), but he especially wrote first drafts for clarifying the relationship of the RSE competencies to the SE competencies.
 He also designed the "Learning and teaching RSE" website [@learnandteach].
 Simon Christ helped with typesetting and contributed the competencies' symbols and the spell-checker script.
 Jeremy Cohen drafted the initial introduction and contributed the tables for RSEs in centralised RSE departments (Jean-Noël Grad made them render properly).